 The associate of applied science degree with specialization in electrical engineering technology is designed to provide the theory and application of principles, procedures and components that technicians encounter in modern industrial environments.
 Graduates typically find employment as industrial electricians, engineering aides, laboratory technicians and field service representatives.
 Electrical apprentices will find this program to be an attractive way to utilize the credits they have earned while pursuing their journeyman status to complete an associate of applied science degree.
-Many graduates transfer to nearby universities that offer a bachelor of engineering technology degree or bachelor of applied science degree on a “2+2” basis - two years at the community college and two years at the university.
-These graduates generally obtain engineering positions and often advance into management.
+Many graduates transfer to nearby universities that offer bachelor of engineering technology degrees or bachelor of applied science degrees on a “2+2” basis - two years at the community college and two years at the university.
+These graduates generally obtain engineering positions and often advance into management..

 ELECTRICAL ENGINEERING PROGRAM MISSION STATEMENT

 The Electrical Engineering Technology Program provides education in the theory and application of electronics enabling students to enter the workforce directly upon completion of an associate’s degree or continue their education at a four-year college or university.

 • Acquire and apply technical expertise in the areas of Circuit analysis, Analog electronics, Digital electronics, Microprocessors, and Communication systems.